Process and methods

 Implementation resources which have been jointly developed by NICE in collaboration with key national partner organisations, can be co‑badged and carry the NICE logo, providing they are approved by a director and the placement of the logo is approved by the communications team.

 Organisations other than NICE may produce resources for guideline implementation.
 These could include implementation and adoption resources, learning modules/educational packages and patient decision aids.
 These resources can be endorsed by NICE.
 A guideline should usually only link to externally developed tools and resources when the tools and resources have been endorsed by the NICE endorsement programme.
 Endorsement confirms that the resources accurately reflect the content of the NICE guideline and can be updated as needed.
 Endorsed resources do not carry the NICE logo.
 If developers identify a relevant tool during development of a guideline, they should contact the endorsement team.

-NICE also publishes shared learning case studies, which show how organisations have put our recommendations into practice.
-If developers hear about any examples of good practice, they should contact the shared learning team.
+NICE's shared learning case studies show how organisations have put our recommendations into practice.
+If developers hear about any examples of good practice, they should contact NICE's shared learning team.

 If a guideline is expected to have a significant resource impact or be challenging to implement, the Guideline Resource and Implementation Panel reviews it, and advises on affordability and workforce issues.
 The panel works with NICE to produce a statement to support implementation; the statement is published alongside the guideline.
 The panel includes representatives from NICE, NHS England, NHS Improvement and Health Education England, along with topic experts and other national organisations if needed.

 The following services and resources help to put all NICE guidance and standards into practice: